How can we help?

 You are not able to withdraw any funds that are on loan or that are on market.
 If you wish to withdraw funds that are on market and waiting to be matched with loans, you will need to cancel the relevant lending orders.

-If you wish to withdraw funds that are currently on loan in the 3 or 5 year income markets, you may be able to use the early access transfer feature to exit your investments prior to withdrawing these funds.
+If you wish to withdraw funds that are currently on loan in the 3 Year Income, 5 Year Income or National Clean Energy lending markets, you may be able to use the early access transfer feature to exit your investments prior to withdrawing these funds.